hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

   Sure I could just inline that logic into my definition of `f`, but I'd rather pull the abstraction out and give it a name.

-I think these are just standard 1970s top-down programming techniques applied Haskell.
+I think these are just the standard 1970s top-down programming techniques applied to Haskell.

 ## Fiber